awslabs/aws-crt-python/README.md

 ## macOS TLS Configuration

-By default on macOS, aws-crt-cpp uses Apple Secure Transport for TLS.
+By default on macOS, aws-crt-python uses Apple Secure Transport for TLS.
 This provides FIPS-compliant cryptography and integration with the macOS Keychain (e.g. PKCS#12 credentials), but is limited to TLS 1.2.

 To enable TLS 1.3 on macOS, set the environment variable: